vdelia/vdelia.github.io/_posts/2015-07-05-ycombinator.md

 These are my notes based on chapter 9 of [The Little Schemer][little-schemer].
 Buy it, it's a great book.

-I develop the applicative Y combinator from the function `factorial`.
+I develop the applicative-order Y combinator from the function `factorial`.
 The code is in Clojure, which has a limited [TCO][tail-call].
 Thus, the factorial function defined here has just a didactic purpose.